AventusAvertino/RSP/README.md

 ____________________________________________________________

 Rules of the game
-The game takes place in three acts and three iterations.
+The game takes place in three steps and three iterations.
 The player's side is blue.
 The starting number of points is 1000.
 ____________________________________________________________